ja88a/account-updates-ingestion/README.md

     For the events sourcing emulator, refer to [EventSourceServiceMock](./src/account-ingestor/event-source/EventSourceServiceMock.ts)

-3. Service **Events Ingestor**: A service registering its event-specific callback(s) to a data source handler to ingest imported events data.
+3. Service **Events Ingestor**: A service registering its event-specific callback(s) to a data source handler to ingest imported account update data.

     Actual implementation has a handler specific to events of type 'account updates', emitted by the data source handler, in order to ingest them.